Lidice massacre: Further reprisals

 The small Czech village of Ležáky was destroyed two weeks after Lidice, when Gestapo agents found a radio transmitter there that had belonged to an underground team who parachuted in with Kubiš and Gabčík.
 All 33 adults (both men and women) from the village were shot.
 The children were sent to concentration camps or "Aryanised".
 The death toll resulting from the effort to avenge the death of Heydrich is estimated at over 1,300 people.
 This count includes relatives of the partisans, their supporters, Czech elites suspected of disloyalty and random victims like those from Lidice.

+Between 19 April and 5 May 1945, the Nazis destroyed and massacred the populations of four Czech settlements as retribution for their support of anti-Nazi partisans: Javoříčko, Ploština, Prlov and Vařákovy Paseky.